How to Animate a BPMN Business Process?

 12. Add an animation and name it Deposit and transfer.

-13. Inclusive gateway can be used to create alternative paths as well as parallel paths.
-All combinations of outgoing paths may be taken.
-That's why you are allowed to select multiple outgoing flows here.
+13. An inclusive gateway can create both alternative and parallel paths.
+All combinations of outgoing paths may be traversed, which is why you are permitted to select multiple outgoing flows here.
 Select the flows for Process Deposit and Process Transferral.

 Select flow